Zlollipop0327/ants/README.md

-# Ants Project
+# Ants
-Ants vs. Bees, a Plants vs. Zombies like game written in python with GUI.
-This is a project of the CS61A course at UC Berkeley.
+Ants vs. Bees, a game inspired by PopCap Games' Plants Vs. Zombies, written in python with GUI.

 To play a text-based game, use:
 ```